-Practice Description: The land base is the most precise geographical information available to the one call center.
-The one call centers in these states follow this practice: Arizona, Minnesota, North Carolina, Texas, and Wisconsin.
+Practice Description: The land base is the most precise geographical information available to the 811 center.
+The 811 centers in these states follow this practice: Arizona, Minnesota, North Carolina, Texas and Wisconsin.

 6-2: Latitude/Longitude

 Practice Statement: The land base and database use latitude/longitude (Lat/Long) coordinates.